A comprehensive clean bulk meal plan (guide to clean bulking)

 Meal 6

 8pm: This may be your last meal of the day.
-You finished training a few hours and your starting to feel hungry.
-In this meal we want to include some protein for protein synthesis, a carbohydrate source and if you want a fat source is ok here too as we are already one meal down after training and the recovery process has already begun.
-This is also a time where we like to relax after a day of being busy so enjoy your meal!
-Including a burger or pizza is ok if your caloric budget allows it.
-We might include a casein based protein source here too, which digests slower during the night so we are in an anabolic state for longer.
-If this meal is not your last meal of the night leave the caesin shake for just before bedtime.
+You finished training a few hours and your start to feel hungry.
+In this meal we want to include some protein for protein synthesis, a carbohydrate source and if you want a fat source its fine here too as we are already one meal down after training and the recovery process has already begun.
+This is also a time when we like to relax after a day of being busy so enjoy your meal!
+Including a burger or pizza is alright too if your caloric budget allows it.
+We might include a casein-based protein source here too, which digests slower during the night so we are in an anabolic state for longer.
+If this meal is not your last meal of the night leave the casein shake for just before bedtime.

 Striploin steak with sweet potatoes, beetroot and a sauce of your choice.